 - The measurement of your prescription or refractive errors

 - Complete dilation to view the back of the eye or the retina

 - Measurement of pupil size

-As part of your initial pre-operative LASIK evaluation, the doctors of Eye Associates of New Mexico will give you thorough education of LASIK eye surgery.
+As part of your initial pre-operative LASIK or PRK evaluation, the doctors of Eye Associates of New Mexico will give you a thorough education of the eye surgery.
 This will involve the history of refractive surgery, any risks, the procedure process itself, and the successes of this amazing eye surgery.
 If you have been told in the past that you are not a candidate for LASIK eye surgery you might want to call us about the latest advancements.
 Depending on your unique visual situation you may now be a candidate for the surgery.